kaixindelele/ChatPaper/source/tutorial/reading_papers.md

 Then, go to the ChatPaper main repository: [https://huggingface.co/spaces/wangrongsheng/ChatPaper](https://huggingface.co/spaces/wangrongsheng/ChatPaper).
 You can see all the latest deployment code in the "Files and Version" section.

-*Optional:* For private deployment, click on "Duplicate this space" and in the pop-up page, select Visibility as "Private".
+For private deployment, click on "Duplicate this space" and in the pop-up page, select Visibility as "Private".
 Finally, click "Duplicate Space", and the Space code will be deployed to your own space.
 To make it more convenient for you to call without filling in the API key each time, you can modify line 845 of `app.py` with your own key: `default="sk-abcdxxxxxxxx"`, and click save to immediately redeploy;

-*Optional:* For public deployment, click on "Duplicate this space" and in the pop-up page, select Visibility as "Public".
+For public deployment, click on "Duplicate this space" and in the pop-up page, select Visibility as "Public".
 Finally, click "Duplicate Space", and the Space code will be deployed to your own space, making it a public deployment.

-Note: You can choose either public or private deployment based on your needs!
+*Note:* You can choose either public or private deployment based on your needs!